Rawtenstall Corporation Tramways

 Uniforms

-Upon its acquisition of the Rossendale Valley Tramways Company's assets on 1st October 1908, Rawtenstall Corporation became a steam tram operator, a situation which lasted barely nine months, but one which saw it go down in history as the last operator of steam tramway services in England.
-Under corporation ownership, steam tram drivers continued to wear the railway footplate-like attire they had worn in company days, namely: heavy-duty cotton jackets and trousers, along with grease-top, cotton or flat caps, all of which were devoid of badges or markings.
-Conductors however, were issued with uniforms, the jackets of which were single breasted, with five buttons, two breast pockets (with button fastenings), epaulettes (with piping) and stand-up collars; the latter carried individual system initials (‘R C T’) on the right-hand side and an employee number on the left.
-The tensioned-crown peaked caps had piped hat bands that bore standard an 'off the shelf', script-lettering grade badge — Conductor — almost certainly in nickel.
+Under corporation ownership, steam-tram drivers continued to wear the railway footplate-like attire they had worn in company days, namely: heavy-duty cotton jackets and trousers, along with grease-top, cotton or flat caps, all of which were devoid of badges or markings.
+Conductors, however, were issued with uniforms.
+The jackets were double-breasted with lapels, whilst the caps were possibly kepis; both appear to have been devoid of insignia.
+At some point, probably coinciding with the introduction of electric services in May 1909, conductors were provided with new uniforms which were the same as those issued to electric tramcar conductors, namely: single-breasted jackets with five buttons, two breast pockets (with button fastenings), epaulettes (with piping) and stand-up collars; the latter carried individual system initials (‘R C T’) on the right-hand side and an employee number on the left.
+The peaked caps bore a tensioned-crown peaked caps and piped hat bands; the latter bore a standard, off-the-shelf, script-lettering grade badge — 'Conductor' — almost certainly in nickel.

-Conductors' uniforms continued unchanged, stylistically, into the electric era (July 1909), whereas motormen (a new position) were provided with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom and bearing the full system title and corporation device — see link), piped epaulettes and stand-up collars.
+Motormen (a new position) were provided with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom and bearing the full system title and a municipal device — see link), piped epaulettes and stand-up collars.
 The latter carried the same insignia as conductors' jackets.
-Motormen's caps were identical to conductors', save for the script-lettering grade badge, Motorman.
+Motormen's caps were identical to conductors', save for the script-lettering grade badge, 'Motorman'.

-At some point after 1921, more modern, double-breasted jackets were introduced; these had five pairs of buttons (see below) and lapels.
-The collars almost certainly continued to carry the same insignia as the older jackets.
+At some point after 1921, double-breasted jackets were introduced; these had five pairs of buttons (see below) and lapels.
+The collars almost certainly continued to carry the same insignia as the earlier jackets.

-Inspectors wore single-breasted jackets with hidden buttons (or more likely hook and eye fasteners), braiding and stand-up collars, all edged in material of a finer quality than the main garment; the collars probably carried the grade — Inspector — in embroidered script lettering, though this cannot be made out with certainty on surviving photographs.
+Inspectors wore single-breasted jackets with hidden buttons (or more likely hook and eye fasteners), braiding and stand-up collars, all edged in material of a finer quality than the main garment; the collars probably carried the grade — 'Inspector' — in embroidered script lettering, though this cannot be made out with certainty on the surviving photographs.
 Inspectors wore the same style of tensioned-crown peaked cap as tramcar crews, but bearing the grade in embroidered script lettering on a brocade hat band.
-Inspectors were also provided with long, double-breasted overcoats with four pairs of buttons and lapels; the latter almost certainly carried the grade — Inspector — in embroidered script lettering.
+Inspectors were also provided with long, double-breasted overcoats with four pairs of buttons and lapels; the collars almost certainly carried the grade — 'Inspector' — in embroidered script lettering.

 As was the case for the vast majority of UK tramway operators, Rawtenstall employed female staff during the Great War to replace men lost to the armed services.
 These ladies were issued with smart, full-length, double-breasted, lancer-style top coats, with seven pairs of buttons narrowing from top to bottom, and fold-over collars.
 Both the collars and the cuffs were edged in material of a lighter colour than the main body of the garment.
 The collars bore nickel employee numbers on the bearer's left-hand side, and individual nickel system initials on the right.
 This unusual garment was worn with gaiters, and possibly trousers rather than skirts.